JasonThomasData/RESTful_api/README.md

 This interface is self-explanatory: at no point in the process of formatting a query string should the user not receive feedback.

+Here is the app deployed on Heroku - https://restful-api-13321.herokuapp.com/

 ####Installation for development

 This was produced using Ubuntu 14.04 and python3.